 Both big and small developers are important for a vibrant Android app ecosystem.
 The big developers are not struggling, it's the small developers who have difficulties.

 Part of the problem is that it can be tricky to find independent apps.
-But now there is the Indie Corner in the Google Play Store.
+But did you know that there is a special Indie Corner in the Google Play Store?
+Indie Corner can't be found from within the Play Store itself, but it contains some of the best games you'll ever find for your mobile device.
+Here's how to find it:

-- Instead, open a web-browser on your Android device and search for 'Indie Corner'.
+- Open a web-browser on your Android device and search for 'Indie Corner'.

 - The first result should be 'Discover Indie Corner' from Google Play.